• We confirm the receipt of application materials via e-mail.

 (2) The applicant must be 18 years of age or older by the day before the start of the Bachelor's program.

 (3) Documents to be submitted with the application are:

-• a BA/BSc certificate and a certified translation into English, which entitles the applicant to enter into a master’s program in the applicant’s home country;
+- a MA/MSc certificate and a certified translation into English, which entitles the applicant to enter into a doctoral program in the applicant’s home country;

-• an official transcript of results document and a certified English translation thereof;
+- an official transcript of results of the completed MA/MSc program and a certified English translation thereof;

-• a certificate of proficiency in English if no older than 2 years, and at least a CEFR level B2, obtained at an internationally recognized (accredited) language examination institution.
-More information about the acceptable certificates here.
+- a certificate of proficiency in English of no older than 2 years, on at least a CEFR level B2, obtained at an internationally recognized (accredited) language examination institution;

 To apply, an electronic copy of the required documents must be submitted via the online interface designated by the Faculty, and their original copies must be submitted upon enrolment.

 (4) The Faculty measures language skills and professional motivation of the applicant in an admission interview.
 The language of the interviews will be English.

 (5) Admission interviews are conducted continuously throughout the application period, the exact dates are published on the Faculty's English-language web pages.
 Admission interviews are scheduled and published by the International Office of the Faculty at least two weeks prior to the interview and communicated to the Vice-Dean for Academic and Financial Affairs.

 (6) The Vice-Dean for Academic and Financial Affairs shall appoint the lecturer members of the Admission Committees (hereinafter referred to as "the Committee"), with the assistance of the heads of English-language programs.
 The Committee shall consist of two lecturer members and a secretary.
 The secretary may be a non-teaching/research staff member of the Faculty.